legionpro/LgnAssesment-Swift-UIKit/README.md

 - to implement the requirements  and in the time

-- the are the requirements for the assessment:
+- there are the requirements for the assessment:

   ~~~
   *Use the Duthc Rijksmuseum API, see the documentation here:*